nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 ```

 This allows any local reverse proxy (including nginx, Caddy, etc.) to connect
-to the NextCloud service.
+to the Nextcloud service.

-Next, we disable nginx, since enabling the NextCloud module will enable nginx
+Next, we disable nginx, since enabling the Nextcloud module will enable nginx
 by default:

 ```nix